GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 ## Tracing {#tracing}

-Datakit only accepts OTLP data.
+DataKit only accepts OTLP data.
 OTLP has clear data types: `gRPC`, `http/protobuf` and `http/json`.
 For specific configuration, please refer to:

 ```shell
 # OpenTelemetry Agent default is gRPC